grll/edit-transformer/README.md

 ![Generation Output](/images/output.png)

-where each generated sample correspond to one row and the first numbered column corresponds to the probability output of the model for the generated sequence and the second numbered column is the corresponding normalized score used in the beam search.
+where each generated sample corresponds to a single row and the first numbered column corresponds to the probability output of the model for the generated sequence and the second numbered column is the corresponding normalized score used in the beam search.